 Currently, international students and faculty members are studying and teaching in universities throughout Alberta, but as mentioned above, recruiting and retaining more of these highly-skilled individuals will be critical to realizing the immediate and long-term economic aspirations of the province.
-In 2011-12, international students accounted for 11 per cent of undergraduate students, 25 per cent of master's students and 40 per cent of doctoral students at the University of Alberta.
-Having come here for education, many students decide to stay: 60 per cent of Alberta's international students have stated that they will look for work in the province after completing their studies.
+In 2011-12, international students accounted for 25 per cent of all master's students and 40 per cent of all doctoral students at the University of Alberta.
+Having come here for education, many students decide to stay: 60 percent of Alberta's international students have stated that they will look for work in the province after completing their studies.